 Hesitating, umming, second guessing yourself, thinking too much, squirming and generally showing through your body language that you are having a terribly uncomfortable time speaking their language, will mean that since they are nice people they will speak English to you!
 It's them being generous to save you from this torture.

-Don’t torture yourself, think of something quickly that may have some mistakes in it and spit it out.
-The only people I find that grammar mistakes in natural conversations truly annoy are some language teachers or pedantic other learners.
-The vast majority of the population you will meet are happy with hearing you try hard and don’t mind if you make mistakes as long as you do it well enough to get the message across.
+Don't torture yourself, think of something quickly that may have some mistakes in it and spit it out.
+The only people I find that grammar mistakes in natural conversations truly annoy are some language teachers or other pedantic learners.
+The vast majority of the population you will meet are happy with hearing you try hard and don't mind if you make mistakes as long as you do it well enough to get the message across.

 When you start well and keep up this flow, within a few months you'll be making dramatic progress towards fluency!